 If follow-up gathers are necessary, the ungathered wild horses would have a heightened response to human presence and would therefore be more difficult to gather in the years following the initial gather.
-Any follow-up gather activities would be conducted in a manner consistent with those described here for the 2013 gather.
-Funding limitations and competing priorities may require delaying the follow-up gathers and population control.
+Any follow-up gather activities would be conducted in a manner consistent with those described here for the 2013 gather, and in conformance with the SOPs in Appendix A. Funding limitations and competing priorities may require delaying the follow-up gathers and population control.
 Future gathers could be conducted in either summer or winter months.

-If gather efficiencies utilizing helicopter drive-trapping do not achieve the desired goals of the alternative selected, or if a helicopter gather cannot be scheduled, water/bait trapping may be utilized during the time period analyzed in this EA to remove sufficient numbers of wild horses to achieve the management targets, to relieve resource concerns, and/or concentrated groups of wild horses both inside and adjacent to the gather area.
+If gather efficiencies utilizing helicopter drive-trapping do not achieve the desired goals of the alternative selected, or if a helicopter gather cannot be scheduled, water/bait trapping may be utilized during the time period analyzed in this EA to remove sufficient numbers of excess wild horses to achieve the management targets, to relieve resource concerns, and/or remove concentrated groups of excess wild horses both inside and adjacent to the gather area.
 Any water/bait trapping activities would be scheduled during time periods that would be most effective to gather sufficient numbers of animals to achieve management targets.
 Existing watering sites would be preferred.
 In rare instances troughs may be used.
 Locations of water/bait trap sites are subject to the same criteria for gather (trap) sites.